socketio/socket.io-website/docs/categories/02-Server/using-multiple-nodes.md

 - [Example](https://github.com/socketio/socket.io/tree/master/examples/cluster-nginx)
 - [NginX Documentation](http://nginx.org/en/docs/http/ngx_http_upstream_module.html#hash)

-### NginX Ingress(k8s) configuration
+### NginX Ingress (Kubernetes)

-Within the `annotations` section of your `ingress` configuration, you can declare a `upstream` hashing based on the clientIp, so that the `ingress controller` always assigns the requests with the same client ip address to the same `socket.io` pods/servers:
+Within the `annotations` section of your Ingress configuration, you can declare an upstream hashing based on the client's IP address, so that the Ingress controller always assigns the requests from a given IP address to the same pod:

 ```yaml
 apiVersion: networking.k8s.io/v1